Prekshith-MJ/Heart_Disease_Prediction/README.md

 # Heart Disease Prediction 🫀💓

 This project demonstrates a complete machine learning workflow to **predict the presence of heart disease** using clinical data.
 It covers data loading, exploratory analysis, feature engineering, model training (including advanced models), evaluation, hyperparameter tuning, and future improvements.
-Designed for to showcase your end-to-end approach.
+Designed to showcase your end-to-end approach.

 ---